Melbourne 2026 Qualifier: Australia v Great Britain

 All the details of Australia's upcoming tie against Great Britain in Melbourne for a place in the BJK Cup 2026 Finals.

-For the first time in 15 years, the Billie Jean King Cup by Gainbridge will return to Melbourne this April, with Australia’s No.1 woman Maya Joint to lead the team.
+For the first time in 15 years, the Billie Jean King Cup by Gainbridge will return to Melbourne this April, with Australia’s newest star Talia Gibson set to make her playing debut.

-Australia’s newest tennis star Talia Gibson – who rose to the top 70 following a breakout run to the Indian Wells quarterfinals as a qualifier – joins world No.31 Joint and former world No.1 doubles player Storm Hunter.
+Australia’s newest tennis star Talia Gibson – who is on the verge of the top 50 following a breakout run to the Indian Wells quarterfinals and Miami Open fourth round, both times as a qualifier – joins world No.80 Kimberly Birrell, former world No.1 doubles player Storm Hunter and former world No.8 doubles player Ellen Perez.

 The winner of the tie will advance to the eight-nation Finals, scheduled for September in China.